symphonyoss/bot-unfurl/README.md

 #### :admin-emails

 A list of administrator email addresses.
 These users will be able to interact with the bot via ChatOps (1:1 chats with the bot in Symphony).

-Saying `help` to the bot will list the available admin commands.
+Administrators should say `help` to the bot to get a list of the available admin commands.

 ### Logging Configuration